AliElamir/Meme-ory/README.md

 ## Learnings and the Code Behind The Program:

-DOM manipulation and being able to compare element's classes with each other in order to create a logic to hiding and revealing their contents.
+DOM manipulation and being able to compare element's classes with each other in order to create a logic for hiding and revealing their contents.
 Below is the main logic of the code, along with it are comments explaining the steps.

 ```
 // The removeClass function handles uncovering contents of the users selection by removing the cover class 'black'//